mas-bandwidth/gafferongames/content/post/integration_basics.md

 Now the acceleration is definitely not constant throughout the timestep, but is a continously changing function that is a combination of the position and velocity, which are themselves changing continuously over the timestep.

 This is an example of a [damped harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator).
-It's a well studied problem and there's a closed form solution that we can check our numerically integrated result against.
+It's a well studied problem and there's a closed form solution that we can use to check our numerically integrated result.

 Let's start with an underdamped system where the mass oscillates about the origin while slowing down.